-Along with the CVE commissioned personnel, there are several administrative support personnel who include an Administrative Secretary, an Accounting technician, a Reimbursement Specialist, a Grants manager and a Statistical analyst.
-There are also 8 Troopers, 1 Sergeant, and 1 Administrative Secretary who make up the Tennessee New Entrant Program.
+Along with the CVE commissioned personnel, there are several administrative support personnel who include an Administrative Secretary, an Accounting technician, a Grants manager and a Statistical analyst.
+There are also eight Troopers, one Sergeant, and one Administrative Assistant who make up the Tennessee New Entrant Program.

-As of July 2017, the Tennessee Highway Patrol had 69 troopers assigned to the fixed inspection facilities and 662 in patrol and/or administrative positions.
+As of July 2019, the Tennessee Highway Patrol had 58 troopers assigned to the fixed inspection facilities and 628 in patrol and/or administrative positions.
 All troopers below the rank of Captain are, at a minimum, Level III certified.
-Troopers in specialized Commercial Vehicle Enforcement Units and positions are required to maintain higher levels of certification.
-Troopers assigned to the road and administrative positions are responsible not only for their regular duties, but are also required to complete a minimum number of North American Standard inspections each year.
+Troopers in specialized Commercial Vehicle Enforcement positions are required to maintain higher levels of certification.
+Troopers assigned to the road and administrative positions are required to complete a minimum number of North American Standard inspections each year in addition to their regular duties.
 The primary responsibilities of troopers assigned to the fixed facilities are commercial vehicle inspections and other commercial motor vehicles related enforcement.

-All new troopers are required to pass the North American Standard Part A, and within six months of completing training.
-They must complete 32 North American Standard Level III inspections with a Certified Field Training Officer.
+All new troopers are required to pass the North American Standard Part A, and within six months of completing training they must complete 32 North American Standard Level III inspections with a Certified Field Training Officer.
 Select troopers receive additional training in HAZMAT, Level VI (Radioactive Materials & Transuranics), North American Standard Part B, cargo tank, and passenger carrier, which allows them to gain certification in these specialized areas.
-The table below shows the number of certified Troopers at the end of CY 2017.
+The table below shows the number of certified Troopers at the end of June 2019.